-The Remuneration Policy stipulates that the decision on whether the performance criteria have been met and the decision on the payment of annual variable work for the Management Board and identified employees in control/supervisory function is made by the Supervisory Board, and for other identified employees by the Bank's Management Board.
+The Remuneration Policy stipulates that the decision on whether the performance criteria have been met and the decision on the payment of variable remuneration for the members of the Management Board and identified employees in control/supervisory function is made by the Supervisory Board, and for other identified employees by the Bank's Management Board.
+A Management Board member who does not achieve personal goals is not entitled to the STI or LTI for certain performance period, regardless of whether the goals of the Bank and the goals of the organisational unit have been achieved.

-An employee who does not achieve personal goals is not entitled to the annual variable part of the salary, regardless of whether the goals of the Bank and the goals of the organisational unit have been achieved.
+The same identified employee who does not achieve personal goals is not entitled to the annual variable part of the salary, regardless of whether the goals of the Bank and the goals of the organisational unit have been achieved.
 Likewise, an employee is not entitled to the annual variable part of the salary insofar as it grossly violates the values of the Group defined in the NLB Group Code of Ethics.
 Likewise, prior to the awarding of the variable part of the salary to the identified employees, the adjustment of this variable part of the salary to performance and risks is carried out, considering the performance criteria and adjustment criteria specified in the relevant Remuneration Policy.